aplus-framework/http/guide/index.rst

 Response
 --------

-HTTP responses send headers and message body in addition to the code and the reason for the status.
+The HTTP response send the message status, headers and body to a client.

-To use the response class, just instantiate it as well:
+To use the Response class, just instantiate it:

 .. code-block:: php